jamesmh/coravel/DocsV2/docs/Scheduler/README.md

 [[toc]]

 Usually, you have to configure a cron job or a task via Windows Task Scheduler to get a single or multiple re-occurring tasks to run.

-With Coravel you can setup all your scheduled tasks in one place using a simple, elegant, fluent syntax.
+With Coravel you can setup all your scheduled tasks in one place using a simple, elegant, fluent syntax - in code!

 Scheduling is now a breeze!